 Data Retention

 Data retention is how long you keep personal data before deleting or anonymising it.
 Under GDPR, you should only keep data for as long as it is genuinely needed.
 Holding onto old customer data indefinitely increases your compliance risk and the potential impact of a data breach.
-Irish businesses are required to document their retention periods.
+In practice, businesses should be able to explain and document how long different types of data are kept.

 Real-world example